-We begin our analysis in January 1970 (i.e., our first measure of beta arbitrage crowdedness is computed as of December 1969), as that was when the low-beta anomaly was first recognized by academics.
-At the end of each month, we sort all stocks into deciles (in some cases vigintiles) based on their pre-ranking market betas.
-Following prior literature, we calculate pre-ranking betas using daily returns in the past twelve months (with at least 200 daily observations).
-Our results are similar if we use monthly returns, or different pre-ranking periods.
-To account for illiquidity and non-synchronous trading, on the right-hand side of the regression equation, we include five lags of the excess market return, in addition to the contemporaneous excess market return.
-The pre-ranking beta is simply the sum of the six coefficients from the OLS regression.
+We begin our analysis in January 1970 (i.e., our first measure of beta-arbitrage crowdedness is computed as of December 1969), as that was when the low-beta anomaly was first recognized by academics.7 At the end of each month, we sort all stocks into deciles (in some cases, vigintiles) based on their preranking market betas.
+Following prior literature, we calculate preranking betas using daily returns in the past 12 months (with at least 200 daily observations).
+Our results are similar if we use monthly returns or different preranking periods.
+To account for illiquidity and nonsynchronous trading, on the right-hand side of the regression equation, we include five lags of the excess market return in addition to the contemporaneous excess market return.
+The preranking beta is simply the sum of the six coefficients from the ordinary least squares (OLS) regression.

-We then compute pairwise partial correlations using 52 (non-missing) weekly returns for all stocks in each decile in the portfolio ranking period.
+We then compute pairwise partial correlations using 52 (nonmissing) weekly returns for all stocks in each decile in the portfolio ranking period.
 We control for the Fama-French three factors when computing these partial correlations to purge out any comovement in stocks induced by known risk factors.
 We measure the excess comovement of stocks involved in beta arbitrage (CoBAR) as the average pairwise partial correlation in the lowest market beta decile.
-We focus on the low-beta decile as these stocks tend to be larger, more liquid, and have lower idiosyncratic volatility compared to the highestbeta decile; thus, our measurement of excess comovement will be less susceptible to issues related to asynchronous trading and measurement noise.
-We operationalize this calculation by computing the average correlation of the three-factor residual of every stock in the lowest beta decile with the rest of the stocks in the same decile:
+We focus on the low-beta decile as these stocks tend to be larger, more liquid, and have lower idiosyncratic volatility compared with the highest-beta decile; thus, our measurement of excess comovement will be less susceptible to issues related to asynchronous trading and measurement noise.8 We operationalize this calculation by computing the average correlation of the three-factor residual of every stock in the lowest-beta decile with the rest of the stocks in the same decile: